Daniel

 • B.S., Brain and Cognitive Science, Massachusetts Institute of Technology

-Daniel Mirny is Assistant Professor of Marketing.
-He has a B.S. in Brain and Cognitive Sciences from MIT and a Ph.D. in Management from the UCLA Anderson School of Management.
+Daniel Mirny is an Assistant Professor of Marketing at IESE Business School.
+He holds a B.S. in Brain and Cognitive Sciences from the MIT and a Ph.D. in Management from the UCLA Anderson School of Management.

-Assistant Professor Mirny also cares deeply about mental health on college campuses, with an interest in digital innovations and standardized metrics of impact.
-He has spent nearly a decade consulting various tech and mental health platforms.
-The work of his nonprofit, Lean On Me, has been covered by The Washington Post, NPR, NBC News, CBS News, The Boston Globe, etc.
+Daniel also cares deeply about improving mental health on college campuses, with an interest in digital innovation and standardized metrics of impact.
+For more than a decade, he has advised a range of tech x mental-health organizations.
+The work of his nonprofit, Lean On Me, has expanded to over a dozen campuses across the United States and has been featured in The Washington Post, NPR, NBC News, CBS News, The Boston Globe, etc.

 Areas of interest.